Welcome to my Mastering Emacs reading guide. Here’s a selection of articles that cover a variety of topics that will make you better at Emacs.

 Emacs has a wealth of built-in customization toggles, dials and switches; but unfortunately not everything is configurable through a UI.
 Here’s a handful of articles where I talk about changing some aspect of Emacs to make it better, more productive or easier to use.

-The first thing to read is probably my article on disabling prompts in Emacs.
+If you dislike distractions then you may want to disable some prompts in Emacs.
 The prompts are useful, yes; and they serve a purpose, yes; but they have a habit of driving you insane after a while.

 The next simple change is to make tooltips appear in the echo area.
 Very useful if you’re a keyboard person and don’t use a mouse.
 Along a similar vein, you can make Emacs start up maximized so as to save you the hassle of maximizing Emacs manually.

-If you’re using a Window system you can force Emacs to move deleted files to the trash can, and possibly improve Emacs’s display engine performance.
+If you’re using a Window system you can force Emacs to move deleted files to the trash can

 These articles set out to improve productivity in some way.
 This may involve changing key bindings, copying some elisp code or explaining an underused feature.